edsaac/bioparticle/test/phagesExperiment/README.md

 </p>

 <p>
-An injection of an infective virus (PRD1) at a known concentration is set at the inlet of a column experiment.
-The virus can either attach to the quartz matrix, dettach and reenter the aqueous phase, and decay and lose infectivity.
+An injection of an infective virus (PRD1) at a given concentration is set at the inlet of a column experiment.
+The virus can either attach to the quartz matrix, dettach and re-enter the aqueous phase, and decay and lose infectivity.
 After some time, the bioparticle injection is stopped and only clean water keeps runing through the column.
 </p>

 |Column parameters | | Value | Unit |